anhnguyendepocen/RcourseNKI/README.md

 Materials
 ---------

-After the course material file is downloaded and uncompressed, the course material can be assessed:
+After the course material file is downloaded and uncompressed, it can be
+assessed:

--   as HTML pages by opening `index.html` in any browser
+-   as HTML pages by opening `index.html` in any browser.
+Useful for checking schedule and instructions
--   by clicking on the `RcourseNKI.Rproj` file, which will open the entire course as an R project
+-   by clicking on the `RcourseNKI.Rproj` file, which will open the entire course material as an R project in RStudio.
+Useful for doing exercises, as you can then open the R files directly.

 The materials contain a [`data` directory](https://github.com/rxmenezes/RcourseNKI/tree/master/data) with the **data** **files** used in the presentations/tasks.
-The directory can be also accessed at
+The directory is also accessible when you open the project in RStudio.
-<a href="https://github.com/rxmenezes/RcourseNKI/tree/master/data" class="uri">https://github.com/rxmenezes/RcourseNKI/tree/master/data</a>

 Programme
 ---------